agarmu/cs355_templates/03.typ

     this new definition.

     #text(size: 9pt)[
       Remark.
 You need to construct a private-key encryption scheme that is secure according to the definition we learned in class.
-However, this scheme does not satisfy the new definition ]
+      However, this scheme does not satisfy the new definition.
+    ]
   ],
 )[